i haven't shown this before

 Marlo Fisken

-I'm a movement educator with over 26 years of teaching experience who writes about bodies, Flow states, fluidity, being naughty for your own good, and how to stop your THINKY head from ruining all your movement fun.
+I'm a movement educator with over 26 years of teaching experience who writes about bodies, Flow states, being naughty for your own good, and how to stop your THINKY head from ruining all your movement fun.

 Read more from Marlo Fisken